-The Destination_Near (Japan or China vs others), and DepartureTime_Night (redeye flight or regular) are the significant factors that affect customer choice behavior at 1% significance level.
+The Destination_Near (Japan or China vs others), and DepartureTime_Night (redeye flight or regular) are the significant factors that affect customer choice behavior at the 1% significance level.
 Airline_KA is significant at 5% level and Nationality_Korean is significant at 10% level.

-The odd ratio of Nationality_Korean is 0.43 meaning that being Korean has the odds of choosing GMP airport is 0.43 as large as non-Korean odds of choosing GMP airport controlling for all other variables.
+The odds ratio of Nationality_Korean is 0.43 meaning that being Korean has the odds of choosing GMP airport is 0.43 as large as non-Korean odds of choosing GMP airport controlling for all other variables.
 In other words, the estimated odds of choosing GMP airport are 57% lower for Korean Nationality.
 Given the knowledge that the majority of GMP flights are going to Japan or China, Destination plays a very important part in a customer’s airport choice.
 As we can see, estimated odds of choosing GMP airport are more than 1300% higher for customers going to China or Japan than who are going elsewhere.
-The odd ratio of NoTransport_Easy is 3.36 meaning that the number of transports being one has the odds of choosing GMP is 336% higher than the number of transports being more than one.
+The odds ratio of NoTransport_Easy is 3.36 meaning that the number of transports being one has the odds of choosing GMP is 336% higher than the number of transports being more than one.

-The more transportations an air traveler has to use to get to the airport the more likely they will have to spend more time on the road to get there.
-For the 2nd model above, we can see by substituting AccesssTime with NoTransport_Easy, all other variables stayed significant in the model while reducing both AIC and BIC scores.
-In addition, NoTransport_Easy is a lot more significant compared to AccesssTime and also has bigger magnitude.
+The more transportations an air traveler must use to get to the airport the more likely they will have to spend longer time on the road to get there.
+For the logit model 2 above, we can see by substituting AccesssTime with NoTransport_Easy, all other variables stayed significant in the model while reducing both AIC and BIC scores and increase R-square from 39% to 41%.
+In addition, NoTransport_Easy is a lot more significant compared to AccesssTime and has bigger magnitude.
 We can say that model 2 is closer to the true underlying reasons and most likely be the true model.

-Airline choice:
+Logistic Regression - Airline choice model:

 All the airlines are not shaped by the same set of facilities.
 These facilities may matter to some passengers and may not.
 However logically, there are some common factors that probably come into play every now and then while choosing an airline.
 Among which, age is a crucial factor i.e. a large portion of travelers over 35 years old tend to go for airlines with great services and facilities.
 They prefer comfort over anything whereas young people put relatively more focus on other factors.
 Varying on the capacity of airports, they operate flights and most of the time do not share the same list of airlines.
 Hence, airports also affect the decision of choosing an airline.
 Generally, passengers are price sensitive and choose an airline which offers a flight within their budget; hence airfare is an important factor to include in the model.
 Over and above, destination is always the first filter for the passenger in order to choose an airline and as not all airlines always operate to the same destination, it proved to be significant for the model.